ultimate-notion/ultimate-notion/docs/features.md

 - referencing in a formula expression another formula column, e.g. `prop("other formula")`.
 Use substitution instead.
 - creating a two-way relation with the same source and target database, i.e. self-referencing.
 The update database call is currently accepted but only a one-way relation created, which seems to be a bug.
-- uploading files as icons or in general.
+- uploading files as icons or in general uploading files.
+- setting the icon and cover of a database.
+- removing the icon and cover of a page as sending a `null` is just ignored as shown [here].

 If you think those limitations should be fixed, [let the developers of Notion know](mailto:developers@makenotion.com) 😆